rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-novaclient-on-windows/index.md

 If you have any trouble finding the System Control Panel, type "environment" into the **Start Menu's** search field.
 This action provides a link that lets you edit your environment variables.
-If given a choice between editing values for your user account or the system, choose the selection for your user account (unless you know other users on your machine will need to be able to use the nova client).
+If given a choice between editing values for your user account or the system, choose the selection for your user account (unless you know other users on your computer will need to be able to use the nova client).

 #### Set the environment variables